drmocm/DD_SX8_SDR/README.md

     -b           : turn on agc
     -c           : continuous PAM output
-    -d           : use 1s delay to wait for LNB power up -f frequency : center frequency of the spectrum in kHz -i input     : the physical input of the SX8 (default=0) -k           : use Kaiser window before FFT
+    -d           : use 1s delay to wait for LNB power up -e frontend  : the frontend/dmx/dvr to be used (default=0) -f frequency : center frequency of the spectrum in kHz -i input     : the physical input of the SX8 (default=0) -k           : use Kaiser window before FFT